PreciousEbu/PreciousEbu/README.md

-- 👋 Hi, I’m Precious Ebu
+# Hi, I’m Precious Ebu 👋

+-  I’m a Data Scientist

+## About me 👀🌱

-- 👀 I’m passionate about research, problem solving and critical thinking.
+- I am a committed and driven self-starter, passionate about research, problem solving and critical thinking.
-- 🏆 The part of Data Science I am most passionate about is statistical analysis and building predictive machine learning models.
+- I am most passionate about **Data Science, Statistical Analysis and Machine Learning**.
-- 🌱 I started my journey in Data Science about 3 years ago with a certification course and internship.
+- I started my journey into Data Science about 3 years ago, fascinated by the potential of machine learning and artificial intelligence to revolutionize various fields and address complex problems.
-- 🛠 I am also working to develop more experience, improve my knowledge, hone my skills and become more proficient.
+- Currently, I seek to develop more experience, improve my knowledge, hone my skills and become more proficient.
 - Specifically, I'm looking to become a generalist Data Scientist or a Research Data Scientist

+## Skills 🛠

 My main skills include
 - Python